 - The Authority limits its investments in money market funds to those with the highest shortterm or long-term rating by at least one nationally recognized rating agency.
-The money market funds detailed in this section are used as savings accounts by the Authority and these accounts are classified as cash and cash equivalents and not investments. - As of December 31, 2020 and 2019, the Authority's deposits and investments in various banks are below. - Total deposits of cash and cash equivalents, marketable securities and related collateral, included in cash and cash equivalents and marketable securities, not controlled by the Trustee (including certificates of deposit and money market funds) are as follows for the years ended December 31, 2020 and 2019:
+The money market funds detailed in this section are used as savings accounts by the Authority and these accounts are classified as cash and cash equivalents and not investments. - As of December 31, 2021 and 2020, the Authority's deposits and investments in various banks are below. - Total deposits of cash and cash equivalents, marketable securities and related collateral, included in cash and cash equivalents and marketable securities, not controlled by the Trustee (including certificates of deposit and money market funds) are as follows as of December 31, 2021 and 2020: